Angela Merkel's CDU takes major hit in regional elections — early results | DW | 14.03.2021

 Polling stations closed at 6 p.m. on Sunday in Baden-Württemberg and Rhineland-Palatinate, with the CDU taking 23% in the former, and 26% in the latter, according to early projections, which would be its worst ever results in both states.

-That meant the CDU was down in both states compared to the last election in 2016, dropping four percentage points in Baden-Württemberg and 5.8 points in Rhineland-Palatinate.
+That meant the CDU was down in both states compared to the last elections in 2016, dropping four percentage points in Baden-Württemberg and 5.8 points in Rhineland-Palatinate.

 The result means that Winfried Kretschmann, the Green state premier in wealthy Baden-Württemberg, looks set to keep his post, possibly continuing his coalition with the CDU, though other options are open: A so-called "traffic light" coalition with the center-left Social Democrats and the pro-business Free Democrats (FDP) is also possible.